 In March 2010 the association ratified a more detailed public conflict of interest policy (posted elsewhere on this website) which corresponded with, and formalized, existing internal organizational rules on the subject.
 Also, similar rules to those followed by awards administered by the Canada Council for the Arts were adopted.

-Currently the executive consists of Kevin A. Boyd (Director), Tyrone Biljan (Associate Director), Allison Covey (Publisher Liaison), Scott VanderPloeg (Harry Kremer Award), Jennifer Haines (The Dragon Award), Andrew Walsh (Webcomics) and a Hall of Fame Committee (Ivan Kocmarek, Walter Durajlija, Hope Nicholson, Robert Pincombe and James Waley).
+Currently the executive consists of Kevin A. Boyd (Director), Tyrone Biljan (Associate Director), Allison Covey (Publisher Liaison), Scott VanderPloeg (Harry Kremer Award), Jennifer Haines (The Dragon Award), and a Hall of Fame Committee (Ivan Kocmarek, Walter Durajlija, Robert Pincombe, Jennifer Haines and Ken Steacy).

 The Joe Shuster Awards were founded in 2004 by: James Waley, Kevin A. Boyd, David Darrigo and Tyrone Biljan.